-My recipe inspiration for this Caramel Topped Date Cake was a recipe for a Sticky Toffee Bundt Cake, a twist on the British sticky toffee pudding.
+My recipe inspiration for this Caramel Topped Date Cake was a Sticky Toffee Bundt Cake, a twist on the British sticky toffee pudding.
 It took me two attempts, but I finally got it right and it’s certainly an outrageously rich and gooey dessert-like its namesake.

 It’s truly a picture-perfect date cake drizzled with caramel.

 Caramel Topped Date Cake

 My mom loved to bake with dates.
 I remember the date bread and cookies.
 Since she was more likely to cook up paella or moussaka, any sweet treat was memorable.
 Though she never made us a sticky toffee cake, it would have been right up her alley!

 My parents spent a year in Scotland, so if they had any chance to experience a true British sticky toffee cake, I’m sure they indulged.
 This recipe is made in a 6 cup Bundt pan, which is a half-sized, and serves just six.
 Perfectly sized to avoid the temptation to overindulge, as even very small slices should satisfy one’s sweet tooth!

 Tips for Making this Sticky Toffee Bundt Cake

 Like I mentioned, I made this cake twice, just to get it right.
 My first version, pictured in this post, was made without pureeing the date mixture.
 I made a second cake using the smaller Bundt pan plus the pureed dates, and it was more reminiscent of British sticky toffee pudding.
 Whew.

 - I imagine most folks who love to bake own a standard Bundt cake pan, if any, so you may want to double the recipe below so you don’t have to purchase another pan.